 - Have I recorded what, when and how much medicine was given?

-Tips for parents and carers
+Pain management tips for parents and carers

 - Always check the active ingredient in a medicine to ensure you’re not doubling up with another medicine that contains the same active ingredient.